hapax/hapax.github.io/assets/extreme.md

 \approx 1/p$ observation, and compute (asymptotically) the expected largest sample for a Gaussian.
-I'll then talk about an analogue of the central limit theorem for maxima, due variously to Fisher, Tippett and Gnedenko, and end with applications.
+I'll then talk about an analogue of the central limit theorem for maxima (due variously to Fisher, Tippett and Gnedenko) and end with some real-world applications.

 #### Exceedance and return